openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## How to Get Help

-+ Check this readme to see if there are any special setup steps for your brand.
++ Check this readme for any setup steps for your brand.
-+ Check to see if the camera is offline, if so there will be a reason listed.
++ Check if the camera is offline, if so there will be a reason listed.
-+ Always look at the log files with TRACE enabled as any FFmpeg and camera errors may not reach the INFO logs.
++ Always look at the log files with TRACE enabled, as any FFmpeg and camera errors may not reach the INFO logs.
 To enable TRACE logging, enter this in the openHAB console `log:set TRACE org.openhab.binding.ipcamera`.
 + Search the forum using any log messages to find how others have already solved it.
 + Only after doing the above ask for help in the forum and create a new thread.